modalai98/modalai/README.md

 # 🔐 Security

-Security is important for ModalAI.
+Security is a priority for ModalAI.

-Please report vulnerabilities responsibly.
+If you discover a vulnerability please report responsibly.

 ---